Ursa Major (character): Fictional character biography

 Later, Ursa Major followed Vanguard into the employ of General Tskarov, a communist sympathizer who wanted to undermine American business along the East coast.
 They only agreed, however, in order to find the missing Darkstar, who (as Ursa later discovered) was in fact being experimented on in Tskarov's own laboratory.
 Ursa, Darkstar, and Vanguard then joined the Black Widow and Daredevil in defeating Tskarov.

 Ursa Major is one of the few mutants in the world to retain their powers after Decimation.
 Ursa Major returns as part of the Winter Guard, helping them and War Machine fight off a Skrull attempt to steal Russian nuclear bombs.
 Despite orders to the contrary, the entire Guard assists War Machine in killing or driving off the invaders.

 The Winter Guard would soon fight a group of superhuman Soviet revolutionaries called Remont Six.
 This group is led by Iron Maiden and they come into conflict with the Guard when they raid an A.I.M. facility.
 Ursa Major would fight the Snow Leopards and Volga.
 The Winter Guard prevail and defeat the Remont Six.
 Later, Ursa and the rest of the Winter Guard team up with the Agents of Atlas to battle Warlord Krang.
 After teaming up with the Protectorate (including former Winter Guard members Powersurge and Vanguard), Ursa and the rest of the Winter Guard battle the Presence and former Winter Guard member turned Dire Wraith Fantasma and their Dire Wraith children.

 He was later seen in a Russian gulag, forced to battle Bucky Barnes, who had been surrendered to the Russian government for alleged crimes as the Winter Soldier, convicted in absentia.
 When asked by the prison warden why Ursa Major had been incarcerated, Colonel Rostov replied "it's not too difficult to find treason or corruption charges on any government agent."

-Following the "Secret Empire" storyline, Ursa Major is seen as a member of the Black Widow Ops Program where they cloned Black Widow following her death at the hands of Captain America's Hydra Supreme counterpart.
+In "Secret Empire", Ursa Major appears as a member of the Black Widow Ops Program, which cloned Black Widow following her death at the hands of Captain America's Hydra Supreme counterpart.
 He bribed Epsilon Red to let him add her current memories while secretly disposing of the bad programming.

 At some point, Ursa Major was incarcerated in a gulag.
 He was approached by a Russian official who states that they are bringing the Winter Guard back together while presenting a pardon as a condition of him joining.
 Ursa Major accepted under the condition that they can expunge his criminal record as well.
 Ursa Major later represented the Russian government when he attended Black Panther's meeting in the Eden Room of Avengers Mountain.
 He started to get aggressive towards Black Panther.
 This caused Black Panther to have Avengers Mountain's teleportation system send Ursa Major to Siberia.
 Afterwards, Black Panther apologized and commented to the other representatives that he hoped that the Russian government would send Crimson Dynamo and that they sent Ursa Major on purpose.
 Black Panther concluded that they will not be getting any allies from Russia.